coverclock/com-diag-hazer/README.md

 range of my location in Denver Colorado.
 So this could be the U.S. military doing testing.

-I added code to gpstool to monitor the comings and goings of GPS PRN 4 and remark upon them in the system log.
+I temporarily added code to gpstool to monitor the comings and goings of GPS PRN 4 and remark upon them in the system log.
 Here's an example of what those log messages look like during an actual run of just a few hours. '#' is the initial state value when gpstool starts running, '?' means GPS PRN 4 came into view, and ' ' means it exited from view.
 The log also includes the initial and maximum signal strength, and the transmission duration in milliseconds.
 All clock times are in MST.

 Here is the log for a twenty-four hour period.